 Hardware Prototype Design Module

 This module involves 3 phases.
 During Phase 1 the individual must design a complete or partial circuit.
-The circuit(s) must be tested through simulation.
+The circuit(s) can must be tested through simulation.

 During phase 2 the individual will be given a reference schematic design.
 This circuit schematic will be captured by the individual and a single-sided Printed Circuit Board (PCB) will be designed.
 The individual must prepare manufacturing documents: Gerbers, drills files, pdfs, Bills of Material (BOM), etc. The individual will be given a component library that contains the schematic symbols and footprints needed to complete the PCB except for one component.
 The individual will be expected to create the schematic symbol and footprint for this one component.
 The individual may use their country’s schematic drawings conventions.

+All competitors have to use same CAD program.
+SCM will select program 18 months before competition after investigation with CAD company’s.
+Discussion of new program will be organizing on Forum inside next three months.

 During phase 3 the Prototype PCB is assembled and tested.
 If problems/errors in design are recognised at this stage they may be repaired.